anitachen7831/Telling-Story-with-Data/final_project.md

 https://preview.shorthand.com/k95kyI0qbgZtvH1L

 #### User Research

+### target audience
+consumers whom would buy grocery reguarly and care about food prices.

+### Approach
+I reached out to friends and families to gain different perspectives.
+Most of them would purchase groceries.

+### Interview Script
 1. What does the story entail?
 Interviewer 1: Dramatically increasing food prices.
 There is a lot of comparison of product prices before and after, which is very convincing.
 Interviewer 2: Increasing food price during the recession.
 I like you to show the prince change of a great diversity of food.